Tabatinga, São Paulo

 Tabatinga is a municipality in the state of São Paulo in Brazil.
-The population is 16,644 (2020 est.) in an area of 369 km^{2}.
+The population is 16,644 (2020 est.) in an area of 369 km2.
 The elevation is 490 m.

 Media

 In telecommunications, the city was served by Companhia Telefônica Brasileira until 1973, when it began to be served by Telecomunicações de São Paulo.
 In July 1998, this company was acquired by Telefónica, which adopted the Vivo brand in 2012.

 The company is currently an operator of cell phones, fixed lines, internet (fiber optics/4G) and television (satellite and cable).